rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * When a new pod gets scheduled when a pod dies, all of these changes get saved or updated  in the key value store of etcd.

-    * This mechanism with scheduler, controller manager & etc works because of it data *(reason why etcd is the cluster brain)*
+    * This mechanism with scheduler, controller manager & etc works because of it data *(reason why etcd is the cluster brain)*.

     * Etcd holds the **current status** of any component.